lmorchard/blog.decafbad.com/_posts/2008-07-03-getting-laconica-up-and-running.markdown

 * http://decafbad.com/laconica/index.php?action=showstream&nickname=lmorchard
 * http://decafbad.com/laconica/lmorchard

-One catch to the non-fancy and fancy thing, thoughâ€”if you start off with non-fancy URLs and later switch to fancy, all of the profiles registered before that switch will appear with non-fancy URLs in the timeline.
+One catch to the non-fancy and fancy thing, though—if you start off with non-fancy URLs and later switch to fancy, all of the profiles registered before that switch will appear with non-fancy URLs in the timeline.
 This is because the `profile` table stores the original URLs at registration in the `profileurl` column.
 You could change these if you like, but there be dragons.

 ### Configure Lighttpd for "fancy" URLs (optional)